pavithpr89/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-task 7 : Write a function that prints half of a string, followed by a new line task 8 : Write a function that prints n elements of an array of integers, followed by a new line task 9 : Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest
+task 7 : Write a function that prints half of a string, followed by a new line task 8 : Write a function that prints n elements of an array of integers, followed by a new line task 9 : Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest task 10 : Write a function that convert a string to an integer.